Ard na Mara House

 Ballyliffin, Co Donegal

-If you’re longing to make an escape that captures all the wonderful elements that Donegal has to offer in one location, then look no further than Ard na Mara House
+If you’re longing to make an escape that captures all the wonderful elements that Donegal has to offer in one location, combined with luxury self catering, then look no further than Ard na Mara House

 If you’re longing to make an escape that captures all the wonderful elements that Donegal has to offer in one location, then look no further Ard na Mara House.
 Perched high on a hillside in the popular coastal village of Ballyliffin, this exclusive home has uninterrupted views over Pollen Beach, Isle of Doagh, Malin Head and Ballyliffin Golf Course, which was home to the 2018 Irish Open.
 The large, private grounds surrounding the property enjoy 360-degree views of the surrounding area and will ensure you enjoy a quiet to peaceful and tranquil escape.